Interview with Carrie Oliver about Artisan Beef

 All cattle eat grass.
 Yet most of them (over 95%) are "finished" on a diet that includes corn or other grains.
 "Grass-fed" means cattle that eat no grain at all.
 There are several different grass-fed standards.
 But ALL require producers to raise their cattle on pasture (vs. a feedlot) for a certain percentage of time and that cattle eat no grain.
 The American Grass-fed Association and Food Alliance standards are great - they also forbid the use of growth hormones and preventative antibiotics.

-It is a myth that you need to feed cattle corn or other grains in order to fatten them up.
+It is a myth that you need to feed cattle corn or other grains to fatten them up.
 Many grass-fed beef pioneers consistently produce well-marbled beef with a good fat cover.

 I am a huge fan of grass-fed beef and burgers for a number of reasons.
 For one, I'm a flavor hound and grass-fed steaks and burgers tend to be more intensely flavored and have more adventurous Personalities, which I prefer.
-From an environmental perspective, with proper management cattle raised on grass can help sequester carbon and enrich the soil.
+From an environmental perspective, properly managing cattle raised on grass can help sequester carbon and enrich the soil.
 There are compelling arguments with regard to animal welfare and nutrition, too.

 How prevalent are drugs in the cattle industry and what type of drugs are they using and why?
-Do they effect the overall taste of the meat?
+Do they affect the overall taste of the meat?

-As with humans, the cattle industry uses many drugs, including vaccines, to ensure the health of the livestock.
-Controversy surrounds the use a different set of drugs: growth promotants, including hormones and steroids, which are used to get cattle to grow bigger faster.
+As with humans, the cattle industry uses many drugs, including vaccines, to ensure livestock health.
+Controversy surrounds the use of a different set of drugs: growth promotants, including hormones and steroids, which are used to get cattle to grow bigger faster.

-What few meat lovers know is that growth hormones and beta agonists can make beef tougher.
+Few meat lovers know that growth hormones and beta-agonists can make beef tougher.
 Further, all these efforts to grow cattle faster work against those of us who enjoy having flavor in our beef.
 That's because older cattle tend to be more intensely flavored.
 There are gustatory reasons to avoid commodity beef.